Viitorul: Nationalism on the left

-By then, Viitorul had a running conflict with the more radically leftist Facla, which had published criticism of the Romanian Orthodox Church.
+In February 1910, Duca published in Viitorul an article defending a ban on unionization for employees of the state.
+His claims were censured by the socialists at România Muncitoare, who argued that the PNL had managed to "tear down the mask of its made-up democratism", calling Duca out as an "illustrious demagogue".
+Viitorul also had a running conflict with the more radically leftist Facla, which had published criticism of the Romanian Orthodox Church.
 Though penned by Arghezi (a Christian and a former monk), the Facla articles were depicted by Viitorul as Jewish propaganda—a claim that was later reproduced in Neamul Românesc.
 Arghezi replied in writing, exposing their claims as manipulative, and ridiculing Viitoruls unsigned staff polemicist, whom he believed to be the administrative director Sache Petreanu, as a "parasite".
 In his replies, Arghezi noted that the nationalist camp was keeping silent about uncomfortable facts not serving its own narrative—including Petreanu's own Jewishness.
 Banu's nationalism was complimented by his traditional tastes in art, clashing with Minulescu's own status as a herald of Romanian Symbolism.
 In 1912, Minulescu stated his independence by establishing his own literary review, Insula.
 The move was welcomed by Arghezi, who nevertheless noted as a paradox that Insula was being put out in opposition not just to Viitorul, but also to Banu's own cultural magazine, Flacăra.
 The polemic over church and art affairs was meanwhile being carried out more directly, between Arghezi and Banu, with occasional interventions from Locusteanu.